lazybird/django-solo/README.md

   intermediary object list page.
 * From the edit page, we cannot delete the object (4) nor can we add a new one (5).

+If you wish to disable the skipping of the object list page, and have the default breadcrumbs, you should set `SOLO_ADMIN_SKIP_OBJECT_LIST_PAGE` to `False` in your settings.

 Availability from templates
 ---------------------------